food prices in Poland

 I like certain stone fruits, such as mangoes.
 Pomegranates are another favourite of mine.
 However, fruit varieties such as those are really expensive in Poland.
 For instance, it currently costs 8,99 zł for a large mango in Carrefour.

 What about that wonder, the avocado?
-Judging by the price of an avocado in Carrefour – up to 8 zł – it’s definitely a luxury item in Poland.
+Judging by the price of an avocado in Carrefour – up to 9 zł – it’s definitely a luxury item in Poland.
+However, Carrefour often has a special offer on a certain variety of avocado for 3,99 zł.

 Food prices in Poland